mattatz/unity-procedural-flower/README.md

 ### PFCombine

-PFCombine enables to combine ProceduralFlower into one.
+PFCombine enables to combine meshes of ProceduralFlower into one mesh.

 ```cs